List entry Summary

 SUBSIDIARY FEATURE: A lych gate set to the east of the church is directly in line with East window.
 Timber-framed with low red sandstone side walls surmounted by Gothic arched openings and timber gates to the east end.
 Tiled roof with decorative carved bargeboards and crown-post trusses to the east and west ends.
 A memorial inscription in stylised lettering to the east face of the tie beam of the eastern truss reads '1914 TO THE MEMORY OF THE BRAVE 1918'.
 Two original small, carved timber figures of a soldier and sailor flanking the lych gate entrance are now removed.
 Inscribed memorial stone of yellow sandstone ashlar incorporated into the north side wall commemorates 36 men of the parish who died during WWI.
 The lych gate is flanked by low, curved walls of red sandstone surmounted by very low cast-iron railings (some to the north side are missing).

-- Book Reference - Author: Hartwell, C Hyde, M & Pevsner, N - Title: The Buildings of England: Lancashire - Manchester & the South-East - Date: 2004 - Journal Title: The Buildings of England - Page References: 409 & 410 - Type:
+- Book Reference - Author: Hartwell, M and Pevsner, N - Title: The Buildings of England: Lancashire: Manchester and the South-East - Date: 2004 - Page References: 409 & 410